CodingStunts/frontend-fruit-technical-test/README.md

 # Details

 I started trying to crack on with this test on Thursday evening to hopefully try and get it all boxed off before the end of the weekend but I realised after a while it would probably take a bit longer than originally expected.
-I've been messing around with it on and off all weekend and put a fair bit of time into it.
+I've been messing around with it on and off all weekend and put a fair bit of time into it. _API keys for the photo API should be sent alongside the email to Bankifi._

 ## CORS